KMint1819/PINE_docs/README.md

 ![PINE logo](https://imgur.com/GU3kdQh.jpg)

+# NOTE: Since the source code of PINE is confidential, this repository only contains the documentation and usage.

 # Pine
 A web server for training machine learning models.

-**NOTE: Since the source code is confidential, this repository only contains the documentation and usage.**

 ## Model choices
 - Machine learning